manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 Instances of this class store the value (or magnitude) of the quantity in terms of *base units*.
 As such, arithmetic on `AbstractMeasure` derived types is performed using base units, which permits quantities of differing units to work in calculations.
-Additionally, a *display unit* can be used for UI and interfacing with other systems requiring specific units.
+Additionally, a *display unit* can be used for presentation and to interface with other systems requiring specific units.

 For example, the `Length` dimension is defined like this: